a2stuff/a2d/res/notes/testplan.md

   * Launch DeskTop.
 Insert a non-formatted disk into a SmartPort drive (e.g. Virtual ][ Omnidisk).
 Verify that a prompt is shown to format the disk.
 Click OK.
 Enter a name, and click OK.
 Verify that the correct slot and drive are shown in the confirmation prompt.

 * Launch DeskTop.
 Open a window.
-File > New Folder..., enter a unique name.
-File > New Folder..., enter the same name.
+File > New Folder, enter a unique name.
+File > New Folder, enter the same name.
 Verify that an alert is shown.
 Dismiss the alert.
 Verify that the input field still has the previously typed name.
 * Launch DeskTop.
 Open a window.
-File > New Folder..., enter a unique name.
-File > New Folder..., enter the same name.
+File > New Folder, enter a unique name.
+File > New Folder, enter the same name.
 Verify that an alert is shown.
 Dismiss the alert.
 Enter a new unique name.
 Verify that the second folder is created as a sibling to the first folder, not as a child.

 * Launch DeskTop.
 Clear selection by closing all windows and clicking on the desktop.
 Press Apple+Down.
 Verify that nothing happens.